okso-hub/Bank-Management-System/README.md

 - [x] Viewing account information
 - [x] Transferring money to another account

-All the information will be handled by creating files for each account and reading the needed data from it.
+All the information are handled by creating files for each account and reading the needed data from it.